top of page

 • Visible worms (Camallanus spp.).
 Perhaps the most obvious sign of internal nematode infection is the appearance of small, red, thread-like worms protruding from the anus.
 These worms are often mistaken for faeces at first, but unlike waste, they remain anchored to the fish.
 By the time Camallanus worms are visible externally, the infection is already well-established and requires prompt treatment.

 It’s important to note that these signs can also be caused by other health issues (such as bacterial infections or poor water quality).
-However, when several of these symptoms appear together (especially weight loss, abnormal faeces, appetite changes, or visible worms) internal parasites should be strongly suspected.
+However, when several of these symptoms appear together (especially weight loss, abnormal faeces, appetite changes, or visible worms), internal parasites should be strongly suspected.

 If internal parasites are so damaging, the next logical question is: how do they get into our aquariums in the first place?